melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ```

 An example of this use-case would be expecting `{ name = "John"; age = None }`
-to generate a JavaScript such as `{name: "Carl"}`, where the `age` key doesn’t
+to generate a JavaScript object such as `{name: "Carl"}`, where the `age` key
-appear.
+doesn’t appear.

-The `@deriving abstract` attribute exists to solve this problem.
-When present in
+The `@deriving jsProperties` attribute exists to solve this problem.
+When
-a record type, `@deriving abstract` makes the record definition abstract and
+present in a record type, `@deriving jsProperties` generates a constructor
-generates the following functions instead:

-- A constructor function for creating values of the type
+function for creating values of the type, where the fields marked with
-- Getters and setters for accessing the record fields

-`@deriving abstract` effectively models a record-shaped JavaScript object
-exclusively through a set of (generated) functions derived from attribute
-annotations on the OCaml type definition.
+`[@mel.optional]` will be fully removed from the generated JavaScript object
+when their value is `None`.

 Let’s see an example.
 Considering this Melange code: